necolas/react-native-web/docs/components/View.md

 # View

 `View` is the fundamental UI building block.
 It is a component that supports style, layout with flexbox, and accessibility controls.
 It can be nested inside another `View` and has 0-to-many children of any type.

 ## Props

+NOTE: `View` will transfer all other props to the rendered HTML element.

 **accessibilityLabel** string